yext/answers-search-ui/README.md

   // Set a maximum number of columns that will display at the widest breakpoint.
   // Possible values are 1, 2, 3 or 4.
 Defaults to 1
   maxNumberOfColumns: 3,
-  // Whether to display the total number of results.
-Defaults to true
+  // Whether to display the count of results at the very top of the results, default true
-  showResultCount: true,
+  showResultsCount: true,
+  // If present, show the filters that were ultimately applied to this query, default true
+  showAppliedFilters: false,
+  // If showAppliedFilters is true, show the field name in the string followed by a colon. default false
+  showFieldNames: false,
+  // If showAppliedFilters is true, this is list of filters that should not be displayed (common one is entity type)
+  // default to ["builtin.entityType"]
+  hiddenFields: ["builtin.entityType"],
+  // If showResultsCount and showAppliedFilters are true,
+  // display this a separator between the result count and the applied query filters
+  resultsCountSeparator: '|',
-  // The card used to display each individual result, see the Cards section for more details,
+  // The card used to display each individual result, see [Cards](#Cards) section for more details,
   card: {
     // Optional: The type of card, currently only 'Standard' and 'Accordion' are supported.
 Defaults to 'Standard'
     cardType: 'Standard',